-The Casa Vasari House Museum of Arezzo is dedicated to the painter, architect and sculptor Giorgio Vasari.
-Born in Arezzo, he bought the building in 1511, before restoring and decorating it with the help of his pupils between 1542 and 1548.
-After his marriage to Niccolosa Bacci, the daughter of a wealthy merchant from Arezzo, the artist inhabited the house for several months (1550) until new work obligations compelled him to move to Rome and eventually Florence.
+The Casa Vasari Museum is dedicated to the painter, architect and sculptor Giorgio Vasari, who was born in Arezzo itself in 1511.
+Vasari bought this building and personally oversaw its renovation and decoration with the help of pupils from 1542 to 1548.
+After marrying Niccolosa Bacci, a member of a wealthy family of merchants in the city who was also responsible for the construction of the main chapel of the Basilica di San Francesco, the artist lived in the house for a few months (1550) until new work commitments forced him to move to Rome and later to Florence.

-The visit allows you to experience one of the few preserved examples of an artist's house of the late Renaissance, arranged across three floors and equipped with a roof garden.
-On the main floor you find the apartment with the Room of Fame and the Arts, the Room of the Muses, the Room of Abraham and the Hall of the Chimney Place, decorated with frescoes and tempera paintings by Vasari and his pupils, with allegorical and festive subjects.
+The visit provides an insight into one of the few preserved examples of a late Renaissance artist's house, arranged on three floors and equipped with a roof garden.
+On the main floor is the apartment with the Camera della Fama e delle Arti, the Camera delle Muse, the Camera di Abramo and the Salone del Camino decorated in fresco and tempera by Vasari and some of his pupils with allegorical and celebratory subjects.

-Around fifty paintings from the sixteenth century are also arranged across the rooms, supplied from archives of the Florentine galleries, documenting the work of several artists shaped in Vasari's school and the environment in which the painter lived and worked.
-Of particular significance, other than the frescoes and the paintings of Giorgio Vasari, are those of Mannerist painters such as Mirabello Cavalori, Maso da San Friano, Francesco Morandini also known as il Poppi, Giovanni Stradano, Santi di Tito, Alessandro Allori, and Jacopo Zucchi.
+Also arranged in the rooms are more than fifty paintings from the storerooms of the Florentine Galleries, documenting the work of some of the artists trained in Vasari's school and the environment in which the painter lived and worked.
+Particularly noteworthy, in addition to Giorgio Vasari's frescoes and paintings, are those of other mannerist painters such as Mirabello Cavalori, Maso da San Friano, Francesco Morandini known as Poppi, Giovanni Stradano, Santi di Tito, Alessandro Allori, and Jacopo Zucchi.